fbpx

 When you dine at ‘39 Poolside Bar & Grill at Rosen Plaza on Sundays, you can enjoy your meal looking out over the hotel’s sparkling pool and whirlpool spa, complete with a cascading waterfall.

-Guests who prefer a savory brunch can try the signature ‘39 Benedicts like the smoked pork loin with spinach and creamy Hollandaise sauce or the crabcake benedict for a tasty seafood twist.
+Guests who prefer a savory brunch can try the signature ‘39 Benedicts options like the smoked pork loin with spinach and creamy Hollandaise sauce or the crabcake benedict for a tasty seafood twist.

 In addition to classic brunch fare, you can also order fresh salads, juicy burgers, and made-to-order guacamole.